September 26, 2024

 Additionally, shoes with worn-out soles or insufficient cushioning can exacerbate back pain by failing to provide adequate protection against impact forces.

 So, what can we do to prevent back pain and promote spinal health through our footwear choices?
-Here are some tips for selecting the right shoes:
+Here are 5 top tips for selecting the right shoes:

 Opt for shoes with adequate arch support to maintain the spine's natural curvature.